 Prices will vary based on your local market and the experience of the advisor but this could look something like an upfront fee of $10,000 for a comprehensive financial plan and an annual cost of $3,000 thereafter for biannual check-ins.

 Monthly subscription services have risen in popularity and are starting to be implemented by more financial advisors.
-These may include an upfront fee for an initial consultation followed by a monthly subscription or may bake the cost of the initial consult into higher monthly subscription prices.
+These may include an upfront fee for an initial consultation followed by a monthly subscription or may bake the cost of the initial consultation into higher monthly subscription prices.

 Pros and Cons of Flat-Fee Financial Advisors